interfacerproject/interfacer-docs/docs/pages/user-manual/quickstart.md

 Welcome to Interfacer.
 On the landing page you can click on **sign in** to sign-in (if you haven't yet created a user) or sign-up.

+# Top bar

+- **Menu button**: on your left you will always fing the menu button that, when tapped, it opens the left side menu

+- **Search bar**: you can use the search bar for finding other projects and other people based on their name and keywords contained in their description text.

+- **Notifications**: internal notification system, used for sending and receiving collaboration requests and updates about the projects you decide to follow

+- **Language preferences**: At any time, you can easily change your language preferences.
+Nevertheless, the translations are automatic, not perfect and a continues community effort where support is needed

 ![intro](../../_media/user-manual/screenshot_nru/nru_.png)

 # Projects